From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Details of Experiments

 \subsection{Simulation Setup}

 In the simulation, we choose the supply curve $P_{St}=Q+\epsilon_{St}$, where $\epsilon_{St}\sim\cN(0,\sigma_S^2)$.
 We randomly choose a $f\in\cF$ and set $P_{Dt}=f(x_t)-Q+\epsilon_{Dt}$, where $\epsilon_{Dt}\sim\cN(0,1)$.
 To initialize $f$, we randomly sample from $\cN(0,1)$ for the weights of the first two layers.
-To guarantee the equilibrium price is positive most time, we sample the last-layer weights from $\text{Unif}(0,1)$ without bias.
+To guarantee the cutoff price is positive most of the time, we sample the last-layer weights from $\text{Unif}(0,1)$ without bias.
 Moreover, we sample $x_t$ uniformly between $[0,1]$ along each dimension.
 For the \texttt{Adam}, we choose the learning rate to be 0.001 and optimize 100 epochs every time.
 Since the misreport only brings exponentially small nuisances, we set $\gamma=0$ and focus on the relationship between regret and supply noise level.
+We also test the case with $\gamma = 0.9$.
+Following the proof of \Cref{prop:bound_strategy}, we add a perturbation $\xi_{Dt} \sim \text{Unif}(-\gamma^{s/2},\gamma^{s/2})$ to the demand, and obtain similar results as shown in \Cref{fig:gamma}.
 Finally, we set the random seed to 42 to ensure reproducibility.

 In the first simulation (c.f. \Cref{fig:log,fig:sqrt}), since we know $\sigma_S^2$ in advance, there is no need to do hypothesis testing.
 Hence, we only use 10 rounds to warm up.
 Later, when we update our service fee policy, we need at least 100 data points to preserve stability.
 We use the fact that $\beta$ is negative, and we use zero to truncate it when the estimated $\hat\beta$ is positive.